 ESL Add-On Licensure

 The ESL Add-On Licensure Program is offered both via distance education and on-campus for those who wish to take advantage of a more traditional classroom format.
-It is intended for undergraduate teacher education majors or currently employed North Carolina teachers holding a current initial or continuing license in another field.
+It is intended for undergraduate teacher education majors or North Carolina teachers holding a current initial or continuing license in another field.

 The distance education option is unique among approved licensure programs.
 It offers teachers the ability to complete licensure course work online.
 This will help teachers who do not live close to licensure programs to complete the requirements for ESL licensure without traveling to campus.